Nucleomics-VIB/BRBseq-tools/README.md

 ATAATATCTGTCTC  63756
 ```

-The top sequence CAATGCATTTCACC (N=467885) and its distance-1 relatives were used to list the corresponding R1 readIDs and recover all R2 reads with matching readID names.
+The readIDs of the top over-represented barcode CAATGCATTTCACC (N=467885) and its distance-1 relatives (obtained from ```list_distance1.pl CAATGCATTTCACC```) were used `together with R1 UMI information, to recover R2 reads with matching readID names.
 During rescue, the UMI and barcode were added to the extracted read headers before writing them to file (separated by '+').

 The bioawk driven custom bash functions used for this analysis are found in scripts/ (txt files with name starting with 'fun')